larry-athey/boilermaker/Diagrams/AC-Power-Wiring.md

 **PRO TIP:** If your temperature sensor stops reading when it comes into contact with your boiler, your hot and neutral lines to the Boilermaker power supply are reversed or you have a defective ground connection.
 Double check your outlet with a plug-in outlet analyzer to make sure there are no problems with your AC power wiring at the outlet.

 _**NOTE:** In the case of a 240 volt setup, you would just use the extra hot line in the place of the neutral line of the 120 volt wiring.
-The 240 volt neutral wires would just connect where the ground wires connect in the 120 volt wiring._
+The 240 volt neutral wires would just connect where the ground wires connect in the 120 volt wiring.
+If you happen to be using a 4-conductor cable, the bus bar has an extra pair for your ground wires._